soyuka/doc/core/configuration.md

     'mapping' => [
         // The list of paths with files or directories where the bundle will look for additional resource files.
         'paths' => [],
     ],

-    // The list of your resources class directories.
-Defaults to the directories of the mapping paths but might differ.
-    'resource_class_directories' => [
-        '%kernel.project_dir%/src/Entity',
-    ],

     'doctrine' => [